Domestic Violence Counselor

 Supervised Hour Requirements for Domestic Violence Counselors

 Each state has its own requirements for what is approved for licensing.
 Most states require the licensure of a student who has completed a program at an accredited school.
-This means completing the supervised hour requirements that are the minimum of the school’s expectations for graduation.
+This means completing the supervised hour requirements that are the minimum of what the school expects for graduation.
 In most cases, that is 600 hours of internships and practicum.

-According to the California Evidence Code Section §1037.1(a)(1), a domestic violence counselor is employed by a domestic violence victim service organization, whether volunteer or for payment.
+According to the California Evidence Code Section §1037.1(a)(1), a domestic violence counselor is someone who is employed, whether volunteer or for payment, by a domestic violence victim service organization.
 California requires at least 40 hours of training in domestic violence counseling.
-They also require that a counselor supervise the 40 hours of training.
-Any domestic violence counselor with less than six months of employment must be supervised by a domestic violence counselor with at least one year of experience counseling domestic violence victims for the domestic violence victim service organization.
+They also require that the 40 hours of training be supervised by a counselor.
+Any domestic violence counselor who has less than six months of employment must be supervised by a domestic violence counselor who has at least one year of experience counseling domestic violence victims for the domestic violence victim service organization.

 Licensure and Certification of Domestic Violence Counselors

-Different states have different requirements for licensure to practice as a licensed mental health counselor
+Different states have different requirements for licensure in order to practice as a licensed mental health counselor

-All states require a minimum of a master’s in counseling and hundreds of hours of supervised field experience to gain licensure.
-For example, California, the top employer of mental health counselors according to the U.S. Bureau of Labor Statistics (BLS), requires professionals and complete specific coursework for licensure.
-According to the Board of Behavioral Sciences, mental health counselors seeking licensure must complete of a board-certified course of study with at least 60 semester units of instruction along with 15 semester units of advanced coursework and a minimum of 3,000 supervised hours providing face-to-face clinical counseling of individuals, families, or groups.
+All states require a minimum of a master’s in counseling along with hundreds of hours of supervised field experience to gain licensure.
+California’s Board of Behavioral Sciences, for instance, requires completion of a board-certified course of study with at least 60 semester-units of instruction along with 15 semester-units of advanced coursework and a minimum of 3,000 supervised hours providing face-to-face clinical counseling of individuals, families, or groups.

 Many states require that potential licensees take and pass a certification exam.
-After the number of supervised field hours is met, the licensee can take the state test and complete their certification.
+After the number of supervised field hours is met, the licensee is then qualified to take the state test and complete their certification.

 Domestic Violence Licensure Renewal Requirements

-Just as each state has its own licensure and certification requirements, each state has its own renewal requirements.
-The second-highest employing state of mental health counselors, New York, requires a demonstration of 36 continuing education every three years, according to the New York State Education Department.
+Just as each state has its own licensure and certification requirements, each has its own renewal requirements.
+North Carolina requires 40 hours of continuing counselor education for renewal.
+A minimum of three hours of that is required to be in ethics.
 Each licensee should check their state’s requirements.

 What Do Domestic Violence Counselors Do?